Wallace Research Foundation

 The plant materials used are desert adapted and appropriate for Tucson.
 Attention was given to texture, color and the habitat they provide.

 Allen Denomy and Micaela Machado

 LJ Design and Consulting

-The judging panel consisted of 5 Landscape Design Professionals:
+The judging panel for 2014 consisted of 5 Landscape Design Professionals:

 Debby Larson Tucson Lifestyle Magazine Phil Van Wyck, RLA Van Wyck & Associates Paul Connolly, APLD Sundrea Design Studio Darlene Showalter, RLA McGann and Associates Shelly Ann Abbott, MLA, APLD Landscape Design West, LLC

 A BIG Thank You to everyone who helped and participated in the 2nd Annual Growdown!
 Without the help of sponsors, community partners and volunteers this event would not have been possible.
 Look for the June issue of Tucson Lifestyle featuring a photo layout all of the Growdown designs.